High efficiency superconducting filterbanks with impedance-defined resolution for millimeter-wave spectroscopy: Simulation Results

+Alternatively, rather than compromising the design targets, atomic layer deposition (ALD) offers a compelling alternative to plasma-enhanced chemical vapor deposition (PECVD) typically used for fabricating thin dielectric interlayers of CMB detectors.
+While PECVD-based methods often struggle with precision and reliability at thicknesses near 50 nm, ALD provides the atomic-scale control required to mitigate performance degradation.
+By leveraging a self-limiting growth mechanism with deposition rates routinely below 1 {\AA} per cycle, it enables sub-percent thickness variation for a 50 nm dielectric while simultaneously ensuring the fabrication of inherently pinhole-free films.~\cite{Meng_ALD, George_ALD} Furthermore, ALD is capable of depositing high permittivity, low loss dielectrics such as aluminum oxide (Al$_2$O$_3$).
+However, if ALD is adopted, the dielectric $\tan\delta$ must be rigorously characterized of ALD-produced films to ensure target efficiencies are met.

-Notably, the channel performance remains insensitive to degradation in the SiNx $\tan\delta$; even a tenfold increase in $\tan\delta$ results in only a 5\% reduction in $R$ and a 13\% decrease in peak $\eta$.
-As expected, this provides a significant safety margin against possible runaway increase in SiNx $\tan\delta$ that has historically hindered existing technologies.
-Ultimately, this architecture proves highly robust against most critical fabrication uncertainties because the primary resonant structure - the CPW with Nb metalization directly on low-loss Si substrate - is decoupled from the lossier dielectric layer.
+Notably, the channel $R$ remains insensitive to degradation in the SiNx $\tan\delta$; even a tenfold increase in $\tan\delta$ to $1\times10^{-2}$ results in only a 5\% reduction in $R$, providing a significant safety margin against possible runaway increase in SiNx $\tan\delta$ that has historically hindered existing technologies.
+However, as shown in Fig.~\ref{fig:power_losstan}, a 13\% decrease in peak $\eta$ for a single channel fails to capture the cumulative impact on the feedline channel count, where small per-channel losses compound rapidly in high channel-count filterbank arrays.

+Ultimately, this architecture proves highly robust against most critical fabrication uncertainties because the primary resonant structure - the CPW with Nb metalization directly on low loss Si substrate - is decoupled from the lossier dielectric layer.
+While the design is robust, the integrity of the CPW interface must be considered; given the sensitivity of resonator $Q$ on trench depth within Si of the CPW, there is risk of performance degradation due to over-etching into Si during Nb patterning.~\cite{resonator_trench} To ensure robustness of the Nb-on-Si resonator performance, future work will explore high selectivity etching processes such as optimized plasma chemistry or wet etch techniques, and the adoption of low loss single-crystal sapphire substrates which offer excellent chemical resistance against over-etching.~\cite{sapphire_resonator}